 PLUS Loans enable parents and graduate students with good standing credit to borrow money to help cover educational expenses.
 If a borrower is denied for this loan, they may reapply with an endorser.
 If a parent is not approved for the loan, the Office of Financial Aid may offer additional Unsubsidized Stafford Loan funds to an undergraduate.
 PLUS Loans cannot be taken in an undergraduate student’s name.

 State Financial Aid Programs

 Monetary Award Program (MAP)

-This program, which is awarded by the Illinois Student Assistance Commission (ISAC), is for undergraduate Illinois residents and provides grant assistance that does not have to be repaid.
-To receive a MAP Grant, a student must demonstrate financial need, be a resident of Illinois, and be enrolled at an Illinois institution.
+This program, which is awarded by the Illinois Student Assistance Commission (ISAC), is awarded to undergraduate Illinois residents with demonstrated financial need.
+To receive a MAP Grant, a student must demonstrate financial need, be a resident of Illinois, and be seeking their first bachelor's degree.
 The MAP Grant can only be applied to mandatory tuition and fees and is awarded on a per-credit-hour basis.
+Graduate courses and Kent Law courses are ineligible for MAP Grant funding.
 A student can receive the MAP Grant for up to a maximum of 135 credit hours.
 All students awarded the MAP Grant must provide proof of Illinois residency.
+Students do not need to repay their MAP Grants.
 MAP Grants are subject to state appropriations.